So you want to write for the Shopify Partner Blog? Well, you’re in the right place!

 In order for an article to be considered for publication on the blog, it must meet the following standards:

-- It must be written for web designers, web, theme, and app developers, marketers, ecommerce consultants, and other creative professionals in the ecommerce industry.
+- It must be written for web designers, web, theme, and app developers, ecommerce consultants, and other creative professionals in the ecommerce industry.
 It should aim to help our audience grow their business, deepen their technical skills, or inspire their work.

 - The article cannot be an advertisement for a service, brand, or product, nor can it be self-servingly promotional.
 Articles should attempt to present a balanced, well-rounded, and unbiased appraisal of a particular topic or technique.